HPC Architecture Explained

 Cluster Computing

-In HPC architecture, cluster computing involves connecting multiple individual computers (nodes) that function as a single resource.
+In HPC architecture, cluster computing involves connecting multiple individual computers (nodes) into a single resource.
 Cluster computing enables nodes to collaborate, handle computational tasks, and share resources.
 A scheduler typically oversees the task coordination and resource management within a cluster.

 This architecture is used in HPC for its ability to provide substantial processing power by leveraging the collective capabilities of interconnected nodes.
-Cluster computing is cost-effective because standard, off-the-shelf hardware can be scaled according to budget and requirements.
+Cluster computing is cost-effective because standard, off-the-shelf hardware can be scaled to fit the budget and requirements.

 Grid and Distributed Computing